duncanmcclean/post-release-comments/README.md

 # Post Release Comments

+**This action is still a work in progress.
+I'm blocked right now on [an issue](https://github.com/actions/toolkit/issues/938), once I have that sorted, we should be all good!**

 A GitHub action to automate the process of commenting on issues/PRs when the related fix has been released.

 ## Example